You are invited to join TSA at our very first Connect event for adults living with TSC.

 Recommended Accommodation: Oaks Hotel, Woolloongabba QLD 4102

-Registration: Early-bird registration is $30 until 30 April and $40 after that date and will cover the cost of catering for the event.
 Registration is now open.
+Registration is $40 and will cover the cost of catering for the event.
 Please contact us if costs are a barrier to your attendance.

-Limited travel funding is available for adults with TSC to attend the meeting along with a carer if required.
+Government grant funding is available for adults with TSC to attend the meeting, along with a support person if required.
 Please see below for more information.

-Early-bird registration is $30 until 30 April and $40 after that date and will cover the cost of catering for the event.
+Registration is $40 and will cover the cost of catering for the event.
 Please contact us if costs are a barrier to your attendance.

 The event is a chance to meet and connect with other adults living with TSC and also learn more about TSC from expert health professionals.
 In addition, there will be time to share stories, resources and contribute ideas to the future work of TSA.